The mission of the CDDC is to advocate in collaboration

 include people with and without developmental and other disabilities in order to

 create and/or improve community coalitions whose purpose is to design and

 implement their community transportation solutions.
 Both projects have used

 person- and community-centered approaches that actively and meaningfully include

 adults and youth with disabilities and family members in all project activities.

-The projects will result in broadening community awareness of the need for
+year.
+The implementation of these Action Plans will result in broadening community awareness of the need for

 extensive and accessible transportation options for all members of the

 community, including people with developmental disabilities.